TestardR/interview/README.md

 main.py implements a basic fastAPI server (very lightweight framework), on port 8000.
 It features a GET route to "/movies".
 This route serves the content produced by our compute service.

+On the server, we will call our compute service as soon as the server starts up.
+It will increase startup time but will grealty decrease time to serve data.
+Indeed the computed data is cached.

 #### Cache service

 To limit time-intensive operations with our compute service and to not call it on every page load, we implmented cache using cachetools.